karhoo/karhoo-android-ui-sdk/README.md

 </a>
 </div>

-We also have a loyalty feature in the checkout that may be available and users can earn and burn points for the trips.
+We also offer the possibility to enable the use of loyalty to earn and burn points on trips.
+Some extra development on your side is needed to enable this capability.

 <div align="center">
 <a href="https://karhoo.com">